PROJECT UPDATE

 GREAT LAKES IRON ISLAND.
 From hawks to hummingbirds, Captain Perkins recorded over 150 species of migratory birds using his freighters as overwater refuges.
 The 622 foot Benjamin F. Fairless was one of several ships that hosted Perk’s National Forest.
 Image: Roger LeLievre / Shipwater News.

 After decades of sailing the Great Lakes, Captain Perkins could predict when his freighter would enter any one of 17 different flight corridors that hosted massive numbers of migrating birds.
 He documented and told stories of his bird migration observations through a film production he called Birds Ahoy.
-He also produced a hand-drawn corridor map to educate the public and scientific community about these over water movement corridors.
+He also created a hand-drawn corridor map to educate the public and scientific community about these over water movement corridors.

 Mapping Migration Routes